Featured Skills: User Interviews, Content Strategy, Competitive Analysis, Information Architecture, Card Sorting, Wire-framing, Project Management

 Synergía is an organization advocating for LGBT human rights.
 They are composed of a distributed team focused on key areas of Northern Africa, Latin America, and the Caribbean.
 Among advocacy organizations they are unique because they bridge grassroots and high level international groups.
 Synergía had a web presence under a larger organization in the past, but has recently become an independent entity, and therefore needed its own web presence.

 In the spring of 2018, Synergía was operating under a separate umbrella organization and was featured on a small section of that organization’s website.
 Synergía needed its own website, and was advised by a graphic designer to hire a UX strategist as a first step.
 The strategist could understand the needs and audiences of the organization, and then synthesize that into a specific template and plan for the content, graphics, and organization of the site.

-I was hired as the UX designer for this project.
+I was hired as a contract UX designer for this project through a matching service for nonprofits and creative professionals.
 Matthew indicated he didn’t know much about the process for designing a website or developing a strategy for it, so I suggested the overall timeframe and milestones for the project.
 This involved doing interviews with staff, leaving space in the schedule for a design session, and proposing a comprehensive strategy brief to be included as a deliverable.
 I also came up with the activity and facilitated a remote collaborative design session.

 - Wireframes for the future site